metafacture/metafacture-documentation/Framework-User-Guide.md

 its argument, preserving the respective type.
 Thus the calls can be chained to build up a pipeline as shown in the listing.
 Finally the processing is started by calling the respective method on the data source/reader.
 The method name depends on the reader.
-In the Metamorph project `read()` is used by convention.
+In the Metafacture project `read()` is used by convention.

 The following code snippet shows a few more sophisticated connection patterns, such